Nibodhika/vtmv5-bot/README.md

+This project has been abandoned in favor of https://gitlab.com/Nibodhika/gmnotes which is a more complete solution.

 Vtmv5-bot is a Vampire the Masquerade 5th edition bot for discord written in Node.

 For information on how to use the bot refer to the wiki, this readme is just about setting up the bot.